-The 'Ideal' Penis Size Has Evolved Over the Past 700 Years
+The 'Ideal' or 'Pefect' Penis Size Has Evolved Over the Past 700 Years

 Adam's penis size was characteristic of artwork at the time.
 The Renaissance period witnessed a resurgence of Greco culture, when artists drew inspiration from the ancient Greek ideal of "small, taut" genitals with long foreskins.

 Since Masaccio's time, the "ideal" penis has evolved dramatically, specifically, when it comes to size.
-That's according to a new study published in the journal BJU International that compares the penis lengths of nude males depicted in paintings across the last 700 years.
+That's according to a new study published in the journal BJU International, which compares the penis lengths of nude males depicted in paintings across the past 700 years.

 The evolution of the 'ideal' penis size